RedHatNordicsSA/ansible-roadshow/labs/lab-8/README.md

 ![Add hosts to a group](../../content/images/add-host-to-group.png)

 :boom: Add all hosts to the dev group.\
-:boom: Add loadbalancer1 to the lbservers group\
+:boom: Add loadbalancer1 to the lbservers group.\
-:boom: Add wilfly1 and wildfly2 to the wildflyservers group\
+:boom: Add wildfly1 and wildfly2 to the wildflyservers group.\

 Using above described method.